-- 1. Utilize the United States Forest Service's tree canopy data sets, or other geospatial information services (GIS) data, to establish a baseline for the Town's tree canopy - Utilize prior year data, within 5 and 10 year increments, to determine tree canopy loss since 2000 - With baseline data in hand, set standard for preservation of 2022 level tree canopy percentage and goals to increase tree canopy over the course of fifteen (15) years, in five (5) year increments, with 5-year report to Town citizens providing data and results - 2.
+- 1. Utilize the United States Forest Service's tree canopy data sets, or other geospatial information services (GIS) data, to establish a baseline for the Town's tree canopy - Utilize prior year data, within 5- and 10-year increments, to determine tree canopy loss since 2000 - With baseline data in hand, set standard for preservation of 2022 level tree canopy percentage and goals to increase tree canopy over the course of fifteen (15) years, in five (5) year increments, with 5-year report to Town citizens providing data and results - 2.
 Enhance Zoning Ordinance regulations regarding new home development, additions to existing homes, and improvements on undeveloped lots in conjunction with tree preservation goals and requirements - Require final landscaping plan as part of all new home development applications and for any addition greater than twenty-five (25) percent of existing home square footage - Require final landscaping plan for any special use permit application - All final landscaping plans should include, at minimum, all planned tree removal and required tree replacement as required by the Town's Tree Protection Ordinance and utilizing Town's recommended native tree and shrub list - Consider replanting credits for new construction or renovation when a hardwood tree greater than twenty (20) inches is saved as part of a final landscaping plan - 3.
-Promote replacement of hardwood trees with new hardwood tree species and, where appropriate, advocate for hardwood tree replacement for majority of tree removal.
-Encourage appropriate replacement through budgeted Town program for tree provision to residents. - 4.
-Develop a budgeted ivy and invasive species eradication program, with promotion and education for private property owners through demonstration sites on public property
+Recognizing the aesthetic and health benefits of the diversity of trees in Biltmore Forest, promote replacement of a variety of trees to ensure continuity of a diverse and healthy forest. - 4.
+Develop a budgeted ivy and invasive species eradication program, with promotion and education for private property owners through demonstration sites on public property.